-1. it only requires two distinct variables, and

-2. every first-order quantifier is guarded by a binary relation symbol (corresponding to the ALC role).
+- 1. it only requires two distinct variables, and - 2. every first-order quantifier is guarded by a binary relation symbol (corresponding to the ALC role).
 Each of these conditions is enough to yield decidability of ALC; see Section 8.4.

 8.3 Modal Semantics

 Modalities are a means of qualifying truth judgements.
-Modal operators capture the linguistic concepts of tense, mood, and aspect, and more generally modifiers: in we can insert instead of the blank any of necessarily, possibly, known by me to be, now, then, ...
+Modal operators capture the linguistic concepts of tense, mood, and aspect, and more generally modifiers: in

+we can insert instead of the blank any of necessarily, possibly, known by me to be, now, then, ...
 Modal logic offer a unified framework to study such modifiers.

+8.3.1 Background: Modal Logic

+See (Blackburn et al., 2001).